 Merchandise stockers unpack inventory to place on store shelves according to a preset layout.
 You may be responsible for receiving product shipments and counting inventory to make sure nothing is missing.

-And if the store is open late nights, you might also help shoppers locate items, answer questions or provide other customer service functions.
+If the store is open late at night, you might also help shoppers locate items, answer questions or provide other customer service functions.

 9. Store Clerk